 Old Conna (Connaught) Church and Graveyard

-Recent clearance works at Old Conna graveyard, Old Connaught Avenue, Bray were carried out by Dun Laoghaire Rathdown Council and The Medieval Bray Project.
+Weed clearance works at Old Conna graveyard, Old Connaught Avenue, Bray continues to be carried out by Dun Laoghaire Rathdown Council and The Medieval Bray Project.

 Where is this Medieval Church and Graveyard